rsharm12/PiScraper/README.md

 ## FAQ

-1. Where can I find the Messenger thread ID?
+1. Where can I find the Discord thread ID?

     Navigate to `discord.com` and click on the thread that you would like the scraper to send messages to.
 The URL will be of the form `https://www.discord.com/channels/1234/4567`.
 The thread ID is the third path param in the URL, so in the above case - `4567`